linkerd/website/linkerd.io/content/2.12/tasks/grafana.md

 description = "Grafana install instructions and how to link it with the Linkerd Dashboard"
 +++

+{{< note >}}
+These notes apply only to recent Linkerd Edge releases and the upcoming Linkerd 2.12 stable release, which have stripped off the embedded Grafana instance, recommending users to install it separately as explained below.

+For previous versions, this document does not apply.
+{{< /note >}}

 Linkerd provides a full [on-cluster metrics stack](../../features/dashboard/) that can be leveraged by a Prometheus instance and subsequently by a Grafana instance, in order to show both the real-time and historical behavior of these